ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/introduction-to-flakes.md

 I delved into some details regarding Flakes:

-- [[RFC 0136] A Plan to Stabilize Flakes and the New CLI Incrementally](https://github.com/NixOS/rfcs/pull/136): A plan to incrementally stabilize Flakes and the new CLI, still a work in progress.
+- [[RFC 0136] A Plan to Stabilize Flakes and the New CLI Incrementally](https://github.com/NixOS/rfcs/pull/136): A plan to incrementally stabilize Flakes and the new CLI, merged.
+- [CLI stabilization effort](https://github.com/NixOS/nix/issues/7701): An issue tracking the progress of the New CLI stabilization effort.
 - [Why Are Flakes Still Experimental? - NixOS Discourse](https://discourse.nixos.org/t/why-are-flakes-still-experimental/29317): A post discussing why Flakes are still considered experimental.
 - [Flakes Are Such an Obviously Good Thing - Graham Christensen](https://grahamc.com/blog/flakes-are-an-obviously-good-thing/): An article emphasizing the advantages of Flakes while suggesting areas for improvement in its design and development process.
 - [ teaching Nix 3 CLI and Flakes #281 - nix.dev](https://github.com/NixOS/nix.dev/issues/281): An issue about "Teaching Nix 3 CLI and Flakes" in nix.dev, and the conclusion is that we should not promote unstable features in nix.dev.